-Kelly Rosati is the vice president of Community Outreach at Focus on the Family where she oversees the Adoption & Orphan Care Initiative and the Sanctity of Human Life department.
-Rosati also directs the Option Ultrasound Program, The Truth Project and Focus' Community Care efforts.
+Kelly Rosati is the vice president of Community Outreach at Focus on the Family where she serves as the ministry spokesperson on child advocacy issues.
+Rosati oversees the Adoption and Orphan Care Initiative, the Sanctity of Human Life department, Option Ultrasound, and Community Care efforts.

-While Rosati is thankful to be able to provide a forever family to her four kids, she knows there are still 114,000 children in the foster care system awaiting adoption.
+While Rosati is thankful to be able to provide a forever family to her four kids, she knows there are still more than 100,000 children in the foster care system awaiting adoption.
 That’s why her team’s mission at Focus on the Family is to raise awareness of and recruit adoptive families for waiting children and youth in foster care.
-To date, more than 1,700 families have initiated the process of adoption from foster care through the Wait No More program.
-The Congressional Coalition on Adoption Institute has recognized this outreach as a Best Practice in Foster Adoptive Parent Recruitment.
+To date, more than 3,000 families have initiated the process of adoption from foster care through the nationally recognized Wait No More program, and Rosati has testified before Congress about the program’s effectiveness.

-Rosati is a frequent public speaker on the topics of sanctity of human life and adoption and orphan care related topics.
-She has been featured in various media outlets, including The Denver Post, New York Daily News, the Wall Street Journal and numerous radio stations throughout the country.
+Rosati is a frequent public speaker on the topics of sanctity of human life and adoption and orphan care.
+She currently serves on the Board of Directors for the national “March for Life” and has been featured in various media outlets, including The Wall Street Journal, The Denver Post, New York Daily News, Christianity Today, The Honolulu Star Bulletin, and numerous radio stations throughout the country.

 Rosati received her undergraduate degree from Marquette University and graduated cum laude from the University of Nebraska College of Law.
-She and her husband have been married 19 years and live with their four children in Colorado Springs, Colo.
+Rosati and her husband have been married since 1991 and live with their four children in Monument, Colo.